carlosm2/posts-jekyll/proyectos.md

 ## Fichas de busqueda de personas desaparecidas

-I have created and manage two channels dedicated to sharing search profiles for missing persons: one on Telegram and another on Mastodon.
+I have created and manage two channels dedicated to sharing search profiles for missing persons of México: one on Telegram and another on Mastodon.
 I regularly review and update the published profiles, which are automatically deleted from both platforms after three months or when the person is found.

 ## Contributions to the localization and translation of tools supporting Free Software and digital privacy advocacy.